nguyenvothuan/Learning-Docker/NOTE.md

 - `docker swarm join-token <worker|manager>`: get the join token for a worker or a manager.
 This is useful when you want to add a new node to the swarm.
 - `docker node update --role <manager|worker> <name of node>`: update the role of a node in the swarm.
 This is useful when you want to change the role of a node from a manager to a worker or vice versa.
 - So after we have created a Swarm and added nodes to it, on the leader node, we can create services.
 Depend on the replicas we set for that service, Swarm will use its load-balancing strategy to distribute the tasks of that service to the worker nodes.
+- `sudo chmod 666 /var/run/docker.sock`: give permission to the Docker socket.
+This is useful when you want to run Docker commands without using `sudo`.

+## Chapter 9: Swarm Basic Features